Skip to primary navigation Skip to content Skip to footer

 Old Slave Mart

 Charleston was the port of entry for thousands of enslaved Africans in the 1700s and 1800s.
-The Old Slave Mart is a museum that educates visitors on the slave triangle, conditions on slave ships and slave life in the lowcountry.
+The Old Slave Mart is a museum that educates visitors on the slave triangle, conditions on slave ships, and slave life in the Lowcountry.

 This museum paints an accurate portrayal of what it was like to be an enslaved African American in both the city of Charleston and South Carolina plantations.